 Sandwich Construction – what’s the difference?
 We present the advantages of infused sandwich construction used in J/Boats versus the simple mono panel.
 Discover how a J/Boat offers the most solid and rigid construction on the market, whilst retaining its unrivalled lightweight design, which establishes its reputation as a high-performance yacht.

-Foam Laying – After we have explained infusion and sandwich construction, it is important to highlight the know-how and attention to detail in laying up the boat.
-There are different levels of quality behind the word “infusion” and “sandwich” which is why it is important to explain how we use this technology to its utmost to create the best stiffness/weight ratio.
+Foam Laying – Following on from the infusion and sandwich construction, it is important to highlight the know-how and attention to detail in laying up the boat.
+There are different levels of quality behind the word “infusion” and “sandwich” which is why it is important to explain how we utilise this technology to its utmost to create the best stiffness/weight ratio.

 BUILD QUALITY = SAILING PLEASURE